framps/raspiBackup/README.md

 * Reliability
   * Automated regressiontests make sure a new release will still backup and restore successfully.
 * Serviceability
-  * Extensive logging helps to locate and fix backup/restore issues
+  * Extensive logging helps to locate and fix any issues
 * Much more features available (see below).

 ## Support